 This patient underwent submuscular breast augmentation.

 This patient had 339 CC submuscular implants, which restored fullness to the upper portion of the breast without looking unnatural.
-The diameter of the implant gives some curve under the arms complementing the curve of the hips.
+The diameter of the implant gives some curvature under the arms, complementing the shape of the hips.

 This patient was a postpartum woman.
 We added submuscular gel implants.
 Additionally, a periareolar lift was used to change the shape of the mildly conical breasts.

-This patient has 371 CC sub-glandular gel implants placed through the areola.
+This patient had 371cc sub-glandular gel implants placed through the areola.

-This patient has a 425 CC HP implant, which looks slightly more “implanty” in her slender and muscular frame.
+This patient had 425cc HP implants, which look slightly more “implanty” on her slender and muscular frame.

 This patient had 304 CC moderate profile implants inserted beneath the muscle.